William Henry Strahan: The Bugle Call

-On 4 September 1914, prior to departing for Blackboy Hill and joining the AIF, Strahan wrote The Bugle Call.
+On 4 September 1914, before departing for Blackboy Hill and joining the AIF, Strahan wrote The Bugle Call.
 After his death the lyrics were published in various papers.
-Major General Sir Harry Barron, the Governor of Western Australia, sent a copy of the lyrics to the King, eliciting the response "Evidently the writer by his gallant deeds acted up not to the letter only, but to the spirit of his utterances".
+Major General Sir Harry Barron, the Governor of Western Australia, sent a copy of the lyrics to King George V, eliciting the response "Evidently the writer by his gallant deeds acted up not to the letter only, but to the spirit of his utterances".

 Do you hear the Bugle calling, or are you deaf or blind or dumb?

 Will you fight tor Flag, and Freedom, will you let the foeman come?

 Will you halt, and look, and linger, will you fail your brothers now?

 Or stand and fight and conquer 'neath Australia's wattle bough.

 Do you hear the Bugle calling, call all men worth the name?

 Will you share your Country's conflict, or hide your face in shame?

 Do you hear the millions marching, 'gainst Belgium's glorious stand?

 Will you lend a hand to conquer the spoilers of the land?

 Do you hear the Bugle calling, calling loud, and long and shrill?